bobaplz/Souther-Water-Company-Statistical-Analysis-Project/README.md

 ## Financial Analysis :

-Ultimately, to tell a meaningful story that drives meaningful insights.
 For Southern Water Corp.
-I will measure my analytical su1ccess by ensuring you can tell Southern Water Corp. a meaningful story that unpacks the EBIT, Revenues, and Operational Expenses at a macro and micro level.
+I will measure my analytical success by ensuring Southern Water Corp. a meaningful story that unpacks the EBIT, Revenues, and Operational Expenses at a macro and micro level.
 This analysis is broken up into three (3) overall components.
 I have analyzed the subsequent revenues, operational expenses, EBIT, and tell the overall story the company has uncovered.

 * Relevant Files